janruehling/fast-reconcile/README.md

 Michael Stephens wrote a [demo reconcilliation service](https://github.com/mikejs/reconcile-demo) that this code is based on.

-## Changes for this Fork
+## Changes for this Fork - by @remerjohnson

-Instead of the 'score' variable bringing back the relevance score of terms, I instead changed this to bring back the MARC field of the terms the API suggests.
+Instead of the `score` variable bringing back the relevance score of terms, I instead changed this to bring back the MARC field of the terms the API suggests.

-It was necessary to change 'score' because the extension currently only allows for a static number of variables, and 'score' was the least useful for our purposes.
+It was necessary to change `score` because the extension currently only allows for a static number of variables, and `score` was the least useful for our purposes.

-The MARC field tag helps us determine what 'type' of terms we are dealing with, and even if we don't choose to use the FAST heading, we can organize them to reconcile to different sources like GeoNames, VIAF, etc.
+The MARC field tag helps us determine what `type` of terms we are dealing with, and even if we don't choose to use the FAST heading, we can organize them to reconcile to different sources like GeoNames, VIAF, etc.

+I also edited the `requirements.txt` to include the `python-Levenshtein` pip package, as is recommended if you run the program without it.